Lcaichihua/Lcaichihua/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on home office 😉
-- 🌱 I’m currently learning Microservices,AWS,AZURE
+- 🌱 I’m currently learning Microservices,cloud
 - 👯 I’m looking to collaborate on Proyects StartUp
 - 💬 Ask me about Java,Net ,Design patterns, infrastructure
 - 📫 How to reach me: https://www.facebook.com/larryjhon.caichihuavergara/